UAW vs. Big Three: Where things stand as strike deadline looms

 “If an agreement (slim chance-15% at best we believe) is not reached by this Thursday, September 14th, a strike will then almost certainly occur with the UAW workers walking out,” Wedbush’s Dan Ives wrote in a note to clients on Monday morning.

-The financial pain, even from a short strike, would be costly for the autoworkers, the Big Three—and the economy.
+The financial pain, even from a short strike, would be costly for the autoworkers, the Big Three — and the economy.

 Consulting firm Anderson Economic Group estimates that a strike at all Big Three automakers by the UAW could result in a $5.6 billion hit to US GDP after only 10 days; UAW lost wages would total almost $860 million.
-Furthermore, a short strike could also trigger recessions in auto dependent states like Michigan.
+Furthermore, a short strike could also trigger recessions in auto-dependent states like Michigan.

 But the wily Fain deflects those critiques with some of his own.